Performance test of wavelength-shifting acrylic plastic Cherenkov detector: Experimental Setup

-A test experiment was designed to gauge a detector that incorporates a WLS plastic.
-The detector consisted of a synthetically made fused silica radiator that was placed 15.0 cm from the wavelength shifter.
+A test experiment was designed to ascertain the usefulness of a detector that incorporates a WLS plastic.
+The detector consisted of a synthetically made fused silica (FS) radiator that was placed 15.0 cm from the wavelength shifter.

-The radiator has an index of refraction ($\emph{n}_{r}$) of 1.476 correspondences to a wavelength of $\lambda$ = 351 nm, and physical dimensions of 50 x 50 x 8 mm$^3$.
-A complete listing of the fused siclia's index of refraction as a function of wavelength is presented in Table 1.
+The radiator had an index of refraction ($\emph{n}_{r}$) $=$ 1.476 correspondening to a wavelength of $\lambda$ = 351 nm, and the physical dimensions of 50 x 50 x 8 mm$^3$.
+A complete listing of the fused siclia's index of refraction as a function of wavelength is presented in Table~\ref{index_of_refraction_table}.

-The acrylic plastic was 1.27 x 10 x 30.5 cm$^3$ in size.
-The acrylic bar contained a wavelength shifting flourescent additive \cite{elgen}.
-Figure 1 displays the absorption and flourescence spectrum of the wavelength shifter.
-The transmittance of the radiator is shown in Figure 2.
+The acrylic plastic bar was 1.27 x 10 x 30.5 cm$^3$ in size and contained a wavelength shifting flourescent additive~\cite{elgen}.
+The transmittance of the radiator is shown in Figure~\ref{transmittance}.

-The light that falls upon the wavelength shifter in addition to the Cherenkov light created in the bar is converted to a longer wavelength and is isotropically re-emitted \cite{Carl2004}.
+The light that falls upon the wavelength shifter in addition to the Cherenkov light created in the bar was converted to a longer wavelength and was isotropically re-emitted~\cite{Carl2004}.
 The peak of the flourescence spectrum, 400 - 450 nm, lies in the peak effective range of the photomultiplier.
-With an index of refraction for the wavelength shifter of $\emph{n}_{wls}$ =1.49, the critical angle for total internal reflection is $42^0$.
-The estimated loss of light that is emitted below the critical angle is 51 percent.
-The quantum efficiency of the WLS is in the range of $84\%$, therefore, 41 percent of the light isotropically emitted should reflect along the length of the wavelength shifting bar towards the attached photomultipliers.
-The 12.5 cm diameter photomultipliers (PMTS) (XP457B/D1) \cite{photonis} were glued to both ends of the wavelength shifter with optical cement (EJ-500) \cite{elgen_cement}.
+Having and index of refraction of $\emph{n}_{wls}$ =1.49, the critical angle for total internal reflection is $42^0$ for the WLS.
+The estimated loss of light that is emitted below the critical angle is roughly 51$\%$.
+The quantum efficiency of the WLS is in the range of $84\%$, therefore, 41$\%$ of the light isotropically emitted should reflect along the length of the wavelength shifting bar towards the attached photomultipliers.

+A pair of 12.5 cm diameter photomultipliers (PMTS) (XP457B/D1)~\cite{photonis} were glued to both ends of the wavelength shifter with optical cement (EJ-500)~\cite{elgen_cement}.
 The radiator was held in position using black foam core board and the entire setup was contained within a light tight box.
 The implementation of the black foam core along with covering the interiors surfaces of the detector was undertaken to prevent any re-scattering of photons within the detector housing.